Configure bridge for Databricks¶

 Add outbound bridge¶

-Configure an inbound bridge to sync data from Amperity to Databricks.
+Configure an outbound bridge to sync data from Amperity to Databricks.

 To add an outbound bridge